tslater2006/PeoplecodeDecoder/README.md

 C# library for decoding peoplecode bytecode into a textual representation.

 #Usage
- In order to use this library you must have the binary peoplecode bytecode (stored in PSPCMPROG) as well as a JSON representation of the references as stored in PCPCMNAME.
+ In order to use this library you must have the binary peoplecode bytecode (stored in PSPCMPROG) as well as a JSON representation of the references as stored in PSPCMNAME.

  References should look like this
 ```json